maiaheffernan/maiaheffernan.github.io/_posts/2026-01-20-Delta-plots-for-December-data.md

 Not much new here from what we've seen in the 3D plots from last week and from the profiles I included in the cruise report.
 The columns show the lap number, the rows show the transect section in the cove.

-Here are some major takeaways:
+Here are some **major takeaways:**
 - In the entrance to Lap 1 we were getting our casting feet under us.
 We got better by lap 3.
 - Generally, in all the profiles the fresh layer is primarily in the top 2-3 meters of water and the mixed layer begins at around 5 meters and continues on down to 10 meters below the surface.
-- The northern end of the bay is consistently
+- There is maybe some interesting high salinity values at depth in the third transect?
+This is suspect and is likely a QC issue.